-At St Monica's a number of staff members have been trained by the School Staff Safety Training in 'Positive Handling.'
-Staff will have training renewed when certification has expired.
+At St Monica's we follow the Team Teach recommendations for positive handling.
 We use only the minimum force that is needed to restore safety or appropriate behaviour and we take account of the age, understanding and gender of the pupil.
 We understand that an uncaring attitude is likely to provoke pupils.